alcor/figment/README.md

 - Create a copy of the [Figment Master Sheet](https://docs.google.com/spreadsheets/d/1DGcuIwNQIi2kulaafiv-73OwpkgvsKvrXTv5H4Nm624/copy)

 ### 2. Setting Properties
-- Run Setup from the Figment menu
+- Run Setup from the Figment menu (you'll need a [token from figma](https://www.figma.com/settings))
-- Add a few teams/projects to the Sources sheet (one per row.)
+- Add a few teams/projects to the Sources sheet (one per row.) - just copy a link to those teams' pages in Figma
-- Sync Figment Data from the Figment menu
+- Choose Sync Figment Data from the Figment menu

 ### 3. Deploying the website
 - Open the script editor via Tools ▶ Script Editor